Calculate pixels (and other units!) in DPs

 We’re happy to help you arrange a trip to the Netherlands; check the Academy page for up-to-date information about upcoming workshops.

-Sign up for a two-day Pixplicity Academy course.
+Sign up for a six-week Android Academy course.

-We offer workshops for any level Android developer in a lovely hotel in the Netherlands, with lunch and dinner included.
+We offer workshops for any level Android developer in a lovely location in the Netherlands, guiding you from beginner level (some Java knowledge required!) to building a complete app.

 Latest Videos & Posts